 - Phone system

-Users will still be able to access these resources from on-campus without multi-factor authentication.
+Users will still be able to access some resources from on-campus without multi-factor authentication.
+Online or web-based resources will still require multi-factor authentication on campus.

 The protection of the private information of Luther Seminary community members is of critical importance to the Office of Technology (OT).
 As data breaches become more sophisticated and common, our approach to information security must also evolve.
 Multi-factor authentication has been on the OT roadmap for some time, though this recent change in cyber insurance requirements has sped up the timeline.
 Implementing multi-factor authentication is one way to satisfy regulatory and insurance requirements for data protection.